 Q: How is oral cancer treated?

 A: Most cases of oral cancer are curable.
 Many cases of oral cancer are treated with surgery.
 There are several types of surgery used.
-If major surgery is done, the surgeon may also rebuild parts of the oral cavity to preserve appearance and the function of the mouth.
+If major surgery is done, the surgeon may also rebuild parts of the oral cavity to preserve the appearance and function of the mouth.
 Radiation therapy is also used to treat and cure oral cancer.
 It may also be used with surgery.
-Chemotherapy may also be used before or after surgery.
-Or chemotherapy may be used alone when the cancer is diagnosed in a later stage.
+Chemotherapy may be used before or after surgery, or used alone when the cancer is diagnosed in a later stage.
 Effective chemotherapy can control further spread of the cancer.